FREE TOOL

 You can have a 60% win rate and still be -EV if you're always on the wrong side of line movement.
 Conversely, you can have a 48% win rate and still be +EV if you're consistently getting +3% CLV.

 Long-term profitability correlates with CLV, not win rate.
 This is why professional bettors focus on beating the close rather than just winning individual bets.
+For more context on how sharp bettors think about value, see Pinnacle's research on realistic win rates.

 How to Calculate CLV